zoomix/ionic_feeder/README.md

 * Split up controllers
 * Sanitize models.js
 * Move resync to model and have it throw events
-* Make loading of slides dynamic instead of hardcoded (bug in ionic, see weird_auto_slides_bug branch)
 * Rename the database.
 Demo?
 Really?
 * Share code via nfc. phonegap-nfc
 * Tests?
 Specs?